Ucodia/flowtime/README.md

 // {hour: 1, minute: 28, second: 42, toDate: ƒ}
 ```

-The flow time object also exposes a `toDate` function that returns a JavaScript `Date` adjusted with flow time.
+The flow time object also exposes a `toDate` function that returns a JavaScript `Date` adjusted to *flow time*.

 ```js
 console.log(time.toDate())